-A315 Chemical Measurements Laboratory (2 cr.)
-Prerequisite: A318 Application of analytical techniques and instrumentation to qualitative and quantitative chemical analysis.
+CHEM-A 315 Chemical Measurements Laboratory (2 cr.)
+P: A314 or C317-C318.
+Application of analytical techniques and instrumentation to qualitative and quantitative chemical analysis.
 Theory, instrumentation, and data analysis will be covered.

-A316 Bioanalytical Chemistry Laboratory (2 cr.)
-Prerequisite: A318 Laboratory experiments involving the application of analytical techniques and instrumentation to chemical analysis of biological samples.
-Methods include spectroscopy, immunoassays, chromatography, electrophoresis, and mass spectroscopy.
-Credit given for only one of A316 and A314.
+CHEM-A 316 Bioanalytical Chemistry Laboratory (2 cr.)
+P: A318 or C317-C318 or P or C: A314.
+Laboratory experiments involve the application of analytical techniques and instrumentation to chemical analysis of biological samples.
+Methods include spectroscopy, immunoassays, chromatography, electrophoresis, and mass spectrometry.